Table of Contents

-When it comes to solar, you need solar batteries that can provide dependable power under any condition.
-The batteries should have high capacity, good discharge rates, high round-trip efficiency and can be re-charged quickly.
+When it comes to solar, you need the types of solar batteries that can provide dependable power under any condition.
+The batteries should have high capacity, good discharge rates, high round-trip efficiency and can be recharged quickly.

-There are a few main types of deep cycle batteries used for solar: flooded lead-acid, sealed lead-acid and lithium.
-Within these types there are various subcategories which will be covered in this article.
+There are a few main types of deep cycle batteries used for solar: flooded lead-acid, sealed lead-acid, and lithium.
+Within these types, there are various subcategories that will be covered in this article.

 We will also touch on the pros and cons of the main types as well as briefly answer a few commonly asked questions about deep cycle batteries.